 Watch out Will and Kate, the popularity of Norway’s royal family may come close to trumping even Britain’s.
 One poll that asked Norwegians whether they thought their king had done a “good job” came back with an astonishing one per cent disagreeing.

-Having shared Denmark’s king during the Kalmar Union from 1397 to 1814, and Sweden’s to independence in 1905, Norwegians had lost track of its Viking royal lines and, with no support for a republic, were forced to search for a new monarch elsewhere.
+But Norway’s monarchy is in fact not Norwegian, but Danish.
+Having shared Denmark’s king during the Kalmar Union from 1397 to 1814, and Sweden’s to independence in 1905, Norwegians had lost track of its Viking royal lines and, with no support for a republic, they were forced to search for a new monarch elsewhere.

 An absolute monarchy until as late as 1849, the Danish royals continue many old traditions that may appear out of place in such a liberal nation (politicians regularly moan about having to back out facing the queen after an official audience for example), but Margarethe’s common touch (as a chain smoker and keen shopper) has done much to dispel them.

-This speculation however seems to do little in denting the monarchy’s mass support, and although most Danes are keen modernise their royal house- seeing less of the backing out backwards and more of the chain smoking – the square around Amalienborg is regularly packed for official events and around 80 per cent of Danes are said to have seen their queen, compared to under 50 per cent of Brits.
+Reportedly the Danish crown prince and princess, like Britain’s royals enthusiastic riders, dedicate only around six hours of their time to official duties, and Mary is said to delight in £20,000 complimentary handbags.
+This speculation however seems to do little in denting the monarchy’s mass support, and although most Danes are keen modernise their royal house- with less backing out backwards and more of the chain smoking – the square around Amalienborg is alway packed for official events and around 80 per cent of Danes are said to have seen their queen, compared to under 50 per cent of Brits.